-On In password prompt On mode, you are prompted for the power-on password when you turn on the computer.
-Until the correct password is entered, the computer's operating system will not start, and the keyboard will remain locked.
+- On In password prompt On mode, you are prompted for the power-on password when you turn on the computer.
+Until the correct password is entered, the operating system will not start, and the keyboard will remain locked.
 If you have a mouse connected to the mouse port, it also will remain locked.
-If you have a mouse connected to a serial port, it will be activated when the computer is started, regardless of whether a password is set.

-Off In password prompt Off mode (also referred to as Unattended Start mode), you are not prompted to enter your power-on password when you turn on the computer.
+If you have a mouse connected to a serial port, it will be activated when the computer is started, regardless of whether a password is set. - Off In password prompt Off mode (also referred to as Unattended Start mode), you are not prompted to enter your power-on password when you turn on the computer.
 The computer will start the operating system.

-However, if you have a mouse connected to the mouse port, refer to the following text box.
+(However, if you have a mouse connected to the mouse port, refer to the Important Information for Mouse Users text box on page 42.)